frederic-perez/AmE-dictionary/data/dictionary.md

 __hanky-panky__
 __hantavirus__
 __haphazardly__ :two::hammer:
 __hapless__ _adj_ :nine::m: Use the adjective hapless to describe someone unlucky and deserving of pity, like the hapless used car buyer who gives in to the fast-talking salesperson.
 The word hapless traces all the way back to the Old Norse word happ, meaning “chance, good luck.”
-Combine this with the suffix -less (“lacking”) and hapless means “unlucky” or “ill-fated.” _The Pentagon is hapless and helpless._
+Combine this with the suffix -less (“lacking”) and hapless means “unlucky” or “ill-fated.” _The Pentagon is hapless and helpless._ :es: desventurado
 __haplessness__
 __happy about it__ _I'm not entirely happpy about it._
 __happy feet__